juicymb/mp/README.md

 ![screenshot](https://raw.githubusercontent.com/amitmerchant1990/electron-markdownify/master/app/img/markdownify.gif)

-## Honest Mod
+## About

-The fact that there is no 100% cheats that safe from getting banned.
+The fact that there is no 100% cheats that safe from being banned.

-Remember when you paid some money for premium mod just for 30 days they claim it safe from being banned but end up getting banned for 30 years (even when usage duration not yet over).
+Remember when you paid some money for premium mod just for 30 days they claim it safe but end up getting banned for 30 years (even when the usage duration not yet over).

 You lost your acount without refund that suck! i dont wanna overclaim but here the best thing i can give: